 We do our tasting amid sweeping views.

 Back on the bus, we pass the Afrikaans language monument.
 It is hard to miss, even at a distance.
 This is the first time on our trip that I’ve been confronted with an expression of pride in something (at least in my mind) closely linked to apartheid.
 The fact that Afrikaans may be a dying language is ok with me.
 I’m glad we don’t stop.

 We do stop at Groot Drakenstein Prison, formerly known as the Victor Verster maximum security prison.
 It is the last prison where Nelson Mandela was held.
 (We don’t actually visit the prison since it is still in use.)

 There is a statue of Mandela here, where he took his first steps to freedom, but it isn’t an interesting stop.

 It’s incongruous, a prison in this beautiful place, but I’ve seen that before (most strikingly at Natzweiler-Struthof in France’s beautiful Vosges Mountains).
-This stop doesn’t add anything to what we’ve previously learned and lacks the emotional and intellectual impact of the Hector Peterson memorial or the Mandela home in Soweto.
+This stop doesn’t add anything to what we’ve previously learned and lacks the emotional and intellectual impact of the Hector Pieterson memorial or the Mandela home in Soweto.
 It is an irritating waste of time and I am glad to be back on the bus again, once more traveling through the gorgeous countryside.

 Our next stop is at Solms Delta vineyards, a picture-perfect estate at the foot of the mountains.